 These days, credit scores and credit reports are a very important way for lenders to measure your credit behavior.
 Creditors use them to obtain a clear profile of your credit history.
 Personal scores range from 330 to 830.
 When you request a credit report online, you'll also obtain your credit score, with an analysis of the factors shaping your score.

 Know what's in your Experian credit report and who's been checking your credit and why.
-Make sure your credit information is accurate and check your Experian, Equifax and TransUnion reports side-by-side with Experian's 3 Bureau Online Credit Report and Scores.
+Make sure your credit information is accurate and check your Experian, Equifax and TransUnion reports side-by-side with Experian's 3-Bureau Online Credit Report and FICO Scores.